-Yes, loungewear is having a serious moment: John Lewis & Partners‘ recent annual retail report shows that sales in the category are at an all-time high, and names from M&S to Selfridges are all reporting major growth when it comes to buys that are both chic and comfortable.
+It’s more relevant than ever right now, but loungewear has been having a moment for a while: John Lewis & Partners‘ 2019 annual retail report showed that sales in the category were at an all-time high, and names from M&S to Selfridges all reported major growth when it came to buys that were both chic and comfortable.

-So why have we started investing in clothes to wear indoors?
+So why have we started spending more on clothes that we’ll only wear indoors?
 ‘The time of year and the wider mood does have an impact, but I think women always want to feel relaxed and comfortable – and, of course, look good – whether they’re staying in or going out,’ says Mandy Watkins, founder of hush, a brand built on a foundation of loungewear, which has also grown in 2019.
 ‘We’re not sitting in front of the telly in our old tracky bottoms and holey T-shirts anymore!’

 Plus, the new generation of loungewear is so stylish it can translate to outerwear too.
 ‘You can literally wear it everywhere,’ says Asceno‘s Poppy Sexton-Wainwright.
 ‘It can be dressed up, or pared back.
 It might have started as a moment, but when something looks chic and is so comfortable it is a look that is here to stay.’